ImranVirani/UrlToQrCode/README.md

 # Usage

-To use this extension simply click on the "Convert Now!" button, and a qr code with the url of the current tab will be displayed.
+To use this extension simply click on the "Convert Now!" button, and a QR code with the URL of the current Chrome tab will be displayed.